getsentry/sentry-docs/src/collections/_documentation/accounts/membership.md

 ## Removing an Organization

-It is possible to remove an organization and all associated organization data.
+It is possible to remove an organization and all associated organization data completely.
 Doing so will *not* remove user accounts, but will remove their membership in the organization.

 To remove an organization visit the Organizations General Settings and locate